-As of December 31, 2021, we had \$34.7 million of U.S. federal and \$46.0 million of U.S. state net operating loss (NOLs") carryforwards available to reduce future taxable income.
+As of December 31, 2021, we had \$34.7 million of U.S. federal and \$46.0 million of U.S. state net operating loss ("NOLs") carryforwards available to reduce future taxable income.
 While the federal NOL carryforwards can be carried forward indefinitely, state NOLs begin to expire in the year ending December 31, 2031.
 It is possible that we will not generate taxable income in time to use these NOL carryforwards before their expiration or at all.
 Under legislative changes made in December 2017, U.S. federal NOLs incurred in 2018 and in future years may be carried forward indefinitely, but the deductibility of such NOLs is limited.
 It is uncertain if and to what extent various states will conform to the newly enacted federal tax law.
 In addition, the federal and state NOL carryforwards and certain tax credits may be subject to significant limitations under Section 382 and Section 383 of the Code, respectively, and similar provisions of state law.
 Under those sections of the Code, if a corporation undergoes an "ownership change," the corporation's ability to use its pre-change NOL carryforwards and other pre-change attributes, such as research tax credits, to offset its post-change income or tax may be limited.
 In general, an "ownership change" will occur if there is a cumulative change in our ownership by "5-percent stockholders" that exceeds 50 percentage points over a rolling three-year period.
 Similar rules may apply under state tax laws.
-We have not yet undertaken an analysis of whether the Business Combination constitutes an "ownership change" for purposes of Section 382 and Section 383 of the Code.
-BigBear or its subsidiaries may have previously undergone an "ownership change."
-In addition, the Business Combination, or future issuances or sales of our Common Stock, including certain transactions involving our Common Stock that are outside of its control, could result in future "ownership changes."
-"Ownership changes" that have occurred in the past or that may occur in the future, including in connection with the Business Combination, could result in the imposition of an annual limit on the amount of pre-ownership change NOLs and other tax attributes BigBear and its subsidiaries can use to reduce their respective taxable incomes, potentially increasing and accelerating their liability for income taxes, and also potentially causing those tax attributes to expire unused.
-States may impose other limitations on the use of BigBear's and its subsidiaries' NOLs.
-Any limitation on using NOLs could, depending on the extent of such limitation and the NOLs previously used, result in BigBear or its subsidiaries retaining less cash after payment of U.S. federal and state income taxes during any year in which BigBear or its subsidiaries have taxable income, rather than losses, than BigBear and its subsidiaries would be entitled to retain if such NOLs were available as an offset against such income for U.S. federal and state income tax reporting purposes, which could adversely impact our operating results.
+We have not yet undertaken an analysis of whether the Business Combination constitutes an "ownership change."
+In addition, the Business Combination, or future issuances or sales of our common stock, including certain transactions involving our common stock that are outside of its control, could result in future "ownership changes."
+"Ownership changes" that have occurred in the past or that may occur in the future, including in connection with the Business Combination, could result in the imposition of an annual limit on the amount of pre-ownership change NOLs and other tax attributes BigBear.ai and its subsidiaries can use to reduce their respective taxable incomes, potentially increasing and accelerating their liability for income taxes, and also potentially causing those tax attributes to expire unused.
+States may impose other limitations on the use of BigBear.ai's and its subsidiaries' NOLs.
+Any limitation on using NOLs could, depending on the extent of such limitation and the NOLs previously used, result in BigBear.ai or its subsidiaries have taxable income, rather than losses, than BigBear.ai and its subsidiaries would be entitled to retain if such NOLs were available as an offset against such income for U.S. federal and state income tax reporting purposes, which could adversely impact our operating results.